 WELCOME TO THE WORLD OF PRIVATE MORTGAGE INVESTING!

-Mortgages represent one of the most common investments in the world – by banks and institutional lenders.
+Mortgages represent one of most common investments in the world – by banks and institutional lenders.
 Banks like mortgage investing for the same reasons that you probably will.
 Good return on investment.
 Relatively lower risk than many alternatives.